SmackMyGitUp/Task-SW/README.md

 =========================================================

 Improvement 1: As mentioned in TC1, requirements should specify that the password field requires alphanumeric characters, not "just characters", similar to the Username field.
 Even further, I recommend the requirements are reworked to allow any characters for usernames and passwords.
 Going the alphanumeric route, as mentioned in issue 4, heavily limits users to a comparatively small subset of all the possible passwords.
 Why can't I have my password in Chinese?
 I, for one, believe that everyone should allow sentences for passwords.
 Not only does it make for tougher to crack passwords, they're easier to remember.
-See this popular https://xkcd.com/936/
+See this popular comic: https://xkcd.com/936/

+====

 Improvement 2: The requirements should specify that the user is actually registered in some form of a database, not just redirected to the home page with a success message.
 The message should be specified to be better integrated into the homepage, not as mentioned in Issue 2.

+====

+Improvement 3: The registered issues, such as Issue 5 and 6, raise talking points which should be considered for implementation as requirements.
+The less strict the requirements, the more open they are to interpretation by all involved parties, the less shared the understanding, the worse the processes, the worse the end result.

 =========================================================